-Note that the subdirectory backed up (/usr/people/fred) was specified relative to the filesystem, so the specification did not include the name of the filesystem (in this case, /usr).
-Since /usr may be a very large filesystem and the -v silent option was used, this could take a long time during which there would be no screen output.
+The subdirectory backed up (/usr/people/fred) was specified relative to the filesystem, so the specification did not include the name of the filesystem (in this case, /usr).
+Because /usr may be a very large filesystem and the -v silent option was used, this could take a long time during which there would be no screen output.

-Specifying a Remote Tape Drive with xfsdump
+Specifying a Remote Tape Drive